gowork/values/README.md

 ## License

+MIT license.
 See LICENSE file in the main directory of this repository.